Glossary - Wi-Fi at RWTH Aachen

 IoT-Device

-IoT devices, or Internet of Things (IoT) devices, are networked devices that are able to capture, collect, store and process data and transmit information to other devices and systems.
+Internet of Things (IoT) devices are networked devices that can capture, collect, store and process data and transmit information to other devices and systems.

-They differ from traditional devices in that they are usually wirelessly connected to the internet.
+Unlike traditional devices, they are usually wirelessly connected to the internet.

 Most IoT devices use sensors, software and other technologies to collect data about themselves or their environment.